artorias-developer/cobalt/README.md

 ## Supported games

-At this time, you can create a server for one of the following games:
+Currently, you can create a server for one of the following games:

 |                                             Icon                                              | Game | Loaders |
 |:---------------------------------------------------------------------------------------------:|------|---------|